freenandes/topo-da-mente/content/music/windy_and_carl.md

 https://www.discogs.com/master/1178847-Windy-Carl-Introspection-Singles-Rarities-1993-2000

+I'm a sucker for drone tracks like “After the flood”.
+It's like a big, voluminous cloud traversing my mind, and leaves me in a positive creative mood.

 ###### CD cover

 ![It's a night photo of Windy and Carl on a stage performing.
 Their figures are a bit distorted and ghost-like due to the lighting conditions and the blurriness of the photo and the printing](windy_and_carl-1699607248907.jpeg)